Prev: Next: Up: String Expansions[Contents][Index]

 %[name]

-where name denotes a part of the incoming request to access and square brackets are part of the construct.
+where name denotes a part of the incoming request or configuration setting to access and square brackets are part of the construct.
 Accessors are interpreted and replaced with the value of the corresponding part of the request.
 Some accessors take an argument, which is specified after accessor name and is delimited from it by one or more whitespace characters.

 The following accessors are defined: